On my own behalf: The Tolkienist named jury member with two German fantasy awards

 • Reschke, Jan: Die Ummauerte Stadt (Papierverzierer Verlag)

-If you want to stay informed about this award you can visit its Facebook account or follow it via Twitter.
+If you want to stay informed about this award you can visit the official website or its Facebook account.

 One of Germany’s leading publications on science fiction and fantasy is the Nautilus, published by Abenteuermedien Verlag in Hamburg.
 It is published monthly and gives you the best on books, films and games and always addresses special topics with in-depth articles in every issue.
 To promote self-publishing in Germany the magazine offers to publicise a 4-page extract right in the middle of the 60 page strong publication – this would look something like this: